imazen/resizer-web/content/licenses/subscription/site.md

 # ImageResizer Site-wide Subscription License v1.0

 <div class="well">
 This document has not yet been finalized.
-Please contact support@imazen.io for details.
+Please contact support@imazen.io for details.g
 </div>

 You can acquire this license by purchasing the [Elite Edition](/licenses) or any [support contract](/support/contracts).